LorenzoValente3/Deep-Learning-Models/README.md

 #### Results
-Below the generated images over 500 epochs embedded in a _gif_ is reported, as well as the generator and discriminator losses stored during the training process is plotted.
+Below the generated images over 500 epochs embedded in a _gif_ is shown as well as the generator and discriminator losses stored during the training process.

 <p align="center">